What is a Surge Protector and Should You Get One?

-Surge protectors work by performing it’s one and only job well.
-And that is to continuously protect all connected electronics from the harmful effects of power surges that comes through the power lines.
+Surge protectors work by performing their one and only job well.
+And that is to continuously protect all connected electronics from harmful effects of power surges that come through the power lines.

 So in a nutshell, getting a surge protector is like buying an insurance policy.
-When its surge protection modes are not triggered, a surge protector is just a ordinary looking power strip or multi-plug.
+When its surge protection modes are not triggered, a surge protector is just an ordinary-looking power strip or multi-plug.

-The earth wire will channel all the unwanted voltages into earth.
+The earth wire will channel all the unwanted voltages into the ‘earth’ (ground wires).

 And while this diversion of excessive energy is going on, it is business as usual for all your plugged-in electrical devices and appliances running off their standard current.